Robots in the Home

 taylorm_big

-Physical and virtual entities that interact with their environments.
+researches physical and virtual entities that interact with their environments.

 What does this mean?
 He works with robots and artificial intelligence.